josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 If possible, they should be provided in the application root \(`providedIn: 'root'`\).
 Services that are configured this way are lazily loaded if they are only used from a lazily loaded context.

-If it's the consumer's decision whether a provider is available application-wide or not, then register providers in modules \(`@NgModule.providers`\) instead of registering in components \(`@Component.providers`\).
+If it is the decisionof the consumer whether a provider is available application-wide or not, then register providers in modules \(`@NgModule.providers`\) instead of registering in components \(`@Component.providers`\).

-Register a provider with a component when you *must* limit the scope of a service instance to that component and its component tree.
+Register a provider with a component when you *must* limit the scope of a service instance to that component and the associated component tree.
 Apply the same reasoning to registering a provider with a directive.

 For example, an editing component that needs a private copy of a caching service should register the service with the component.
-Then each new instance of the component gets its own cached service instance.
+Then each new instance of the component gets an associated cached service instance.
-The changes that editor makes in its service don't touch the instances elsewhere in the application.
+The changes that editor makes in the associated service do not touch the instances elsewhere in the application.

 [Always register *application-wide* services with the root `AppModule`](guide/ngmodule-faq#q-root-component-or-module), not the root `AppComponent`.